Gujar (Muslim traditions) in Pakistan

 What Are Their Lives Like?

-Ever since their conversion to Islam in the eleventh century, the Gujur have been bound by a life of poverty, illiteracy, and social oppression.
-In general, they are a simple, inoffensive people with a generous, hospitable nature.
-Today, most of the Gujur living in India live as law-abiding shepherds and farmers.
-Unfortunately, they are still belittled by those of higher castes (social classes), and often labeled as thieves and vagrants.
+The Gujar have been bound by a life of poverty, illiteracy and social oppression.
+In general, most of the Gujar in Pakistan live as law-abiding shepherds and farmers.
+Unfortunately, they are still belittled by those of higher-status communities and often labeled as hotheaded thieves and vagrants.
+These nomads are constantly searching for new pastures for their herds.

 What Are Their Beliefs?

-A majority of the Gujur are Muslims; however, those who are Hindus have greatly influenced the others.
-The Gujur may worship a "family deity" and observe some of the traditional Hindu feasts such as Holi.
+A majority of the Gujar are Sunni Muslims; however, those who are Hindus have greatly influenced the others.
+The Gujar may worship a "family deity" and observe some of the traditional Hindu feasts such as Holi.
+Because Muslim Gujar share certain Hindu customs, they are often not accepted by other Muslims.

 What Are Their Needs?